SPONDYLOEPIPHYSEAL DYSPLASIA

 Why Choose Medical City Kids Ortho

-Our renown pediatric orthopedic specialists will provide the very best and up to date treatment for your child.
-Skeletal dysplasia may vary and evolve over time; thus, Medical City Kids Ortho has developed one of the best pediatric imaging systems in the world to monitor and record changes in children’s bodies.
+Our renowned pediatric orthopedic specialists will provide the very best and up-to-date treatment for your child.
+Skeletal dysplasia may vary and evolve; thus, Medical City Kids Ortho has developed one of the best pediatric imaging systems in the world to monitor and record changes in children’s bodies.

 Call 214-556-0590 to make an appointment.